REGISTER TO TRADE

 A table (we can help you out at your first market if you don't have one)

 Public and Products Liability Insurance.
 All traders must hold this.
 You can purchase this from around £60 per annum.
-We can also provide you with insurance for a maximum of 3 days at £5 a day.

 If you sell food produce you must be registered with your local Environmental Health Department.

 Additional requirements may apply depending on the products you make.

 A majority of our markets are outdoors - however we do provide canopies. (discounts available for those that can provide their own)